 Music and sounds are powerful triggers of memory and this can be used to enhance our perception of the flavours and quality of a meal.
 Heston Blumenthal serves his fish course at the Fat Duck in Bray with an iPod that plays ‘Sounds of the Sea’.
 The result?
 Diners remember days at the seaside and the associated images and smells heighten their perception of the dish which tastes fishier and fresher.

 What about pitch?
 Pitch has been the subject of much research that has shown that it can influence the type and intensity of flavours perceived.
 So for example, high pitched music played on a piano enhanced the sweetness of toffee whereas lower pitched music played on brass instruments led to the same toffee being rated as more bitter.
 However, the piano music was also rated as more pleasant which may in itself explain the association with sweetness.
 Other studies have found an association between high pitched sounds and sourness or acidity.
 With wine for example, red light and ‘sweet’ music increased the enjoyment of wine whereas green light and ‘sour’ music reduced liking for the wine which was described as less fresh and of poorer quality.

 How sound and music can influence our perception and enjoyment of foods and wines is the subject of on-going research.
-Whilst we wait for the results, think carefully as you select a playlist the next time you have friends round for supper!
+Think carefully as you select a playlist the next time you have friends round for supper!